-(1) [A center will have on duty at all times one] All [staff members or] educators [currently] must be certified in first aid and cardiopulmonary resuscitation (CPR).
+(1) All educators must be certified in first aid and cardiopulmonary resuscitation (CPR).

 (2) A center will keep a first-aid kit and a first-aid manual together in the center in a location inaccessible to children and easily accessible to adults.
 The first aid kit will contain, at a minimum, band aids, gauze pads, adhesive tape, scissors, soap, nonporous gloves, and a thermometer.